ErickShepherd/pydlock/README.rst

 From the command line
 ---------------------

-To access the :code:`help` method of the script:
+To access the :code:`help` method of the script, use :code:`python -m pydlock -h`:

 .. code-block:: console